Ali-Mahzarnia/MFSGrp/README.md

 In [MFSGrp-class2](https://github.com/Ali-Mahzarnia/MFSGrp-class2), for the unbalanced example,  the number of observed time points are different across p functional covariates while they are the same for each functional covariate across observations.
 In the example of [MFSGrp](https://github.com/Ali-Mahzarnia/MFSGrp), the observed data points are uneven for each observation while they are the same for the p fucntional covariates within that observation.

 # Main reference
-Ali Mahzarnia, Jun Song.
-"Multivariate functional group sparse regression: functional predictor selection," Submitted for publication in 2021. [arXiv link](https://arxiv.org/abs/2107.02146)
+Mahzarnia A, Song J (2022) Multivariate functional group sparse regression: Functional predictor selection.
+PLoS ONE 17(4): e0265940.
+[DOI link](https://doi.org/10.1371/journal.pone.0265940)